Beauty and the Beast (1987 film): Plot

-When Beauty's father takes her to the castle, the Beast gives him two chests of gold and horses to carry it, as compensation for giving up his daughter.
 It seems that while in the castle anything she wants magically appears.
 The Beast has magical powers and grants all her wishes.
-The only time they see each other is at diner.
+The only time they see each other is at dinner.
 He holds a rose and each night asks, "Do you love me?
 Will you marry me?".
 She always replies "No." Every night she dreams of a prince whom she loves (despite it being only a dream).
-She is shocked when she finds paintings of this dream prince in Beast's castle.
+She is shocked when she finds a painting of the prince in Beast's castle.

-Over time she is happy at the castle, but asks the Beast if she can visit her family, for she misses them.
-He allows her and says "Be back in one month, or I will die."
+Over time, Beauty is happy at the castle, but asks the Beast if she can visit her family, as she misses them.
+He allows her and says "be back in one month, or I will die".
 Also time flows differently.
 In the castle it has been about a week, but to the outside world it has been a year.
 While with her family they learn how to care for themselves instead of Beauty having to take care of them.
 She thinks about Beast and has to return, against her family's urging her to stay.

-Upon returning to the castle she finds Beast dying for her lateness.
+Upon returning to the castle Beauty finds Beast dying for her lateness.
 She cries and mourns, begging Beast not to die.
 That's when she realizes how much she cares for him.
-So he asks again "Will you marry me" she finally says "Yes."
+So he asks again "will you marry me" she finally says "yes".
 That breaks the curse and Beast heals.
 He also turns into the prince she been dreaming about.
 He tells her about the curse.
 All his former subjects reappear along with her family who can now visit her whenever they want.
-She and the prince wed, and she becomes a princess.
+She and the prince wed, and she becomes his princess.